What's in a name?

 Use straightforward words to describe your item.
 The goal of an item title should be to tell shoppers what your item is and generate enough interest to drive clicks to your listing.
 You only need to include enough information to let shoppers know what your item is at a glance.
 Do this by using simple words that explain exactly what exactly your item is.

 Include the brand and MPN (manufacturer part number) if known.
-This helps our software put your item in the proper category, and will give your item a better chance of being discovered on third-party shopping platforms, like Google or Bing Shopping.
+This helps our software put your item in the proper category, and will give your item a better chance of being discovered on third-party shopping platforms, like Google Shopping.

 Mention traits like gender, color, or item type when applicable.
 Put the type of item you're selling near the beginning of the title.
 When applicable, gender and brand should go at the beginning, as they are more important traits, while color should go at the end.
 If your item comes in multiple colors, it is not necessary to put the colors in your item title, as this will take up valuable keyword placement and title characters.